Can Mamba Learn How to Learn? A Comparative Study on In-Context Learning Tasks: In-context Learning Capabilities of Mamba

 \subsection{Performance gaps in more complex ICL tasks}

-We also consider a family of more complex ICL tasks, namely learning decision tree, sparse parity, and Chain-of-Thought (Figures \ref{fig:scaling} and \ref{fig:CoT-IO_result}).
-The figure shows that Transformers can solve Decision Tree and Vector-valued MQAR, while Mamba cannot.
-In Sparse Parity task of Figure \ref{fig:sparse_parity}, however, Transformer is unable to learn the function family while Mamba can.
+We also consider a family of more complex ICL tasks, namely learning decision tree, sparse parity, outlier-robust regression (\Cref{fig:ortho_result}) and Chain-of-Thought (\Cref{fig:CoT-IO_result}).
+We elaborate on the performances of each model on each task in our findings below.

-\paragraph{Filtering outliers in regression.} Orthogonal-outlier regression and many-outlier regression, like other outlier tasks, focus on the model's ability to learn to ignore dummy vectors, either by the fact that the $\bvec x_i \in \bvec w^{\perp}$, or by the fact that $\bvec y_i$ is a vector instead of a zero-padded scalar value.
-This explicitly requires the models to look at the previous input sequences, and discover the properties that distinguish the dummy vectors from training examples while learning the class of functions the training prompt represents.
+\begin{highlight} \paragraph{Finding 2:} \emph{For outlier-robust regression, Mamba outperforms Transformer in ignoring prevalent fixed outliers, while Transformer is better when the outliers are not fixed.} \end{highlight} Orthogonal-outlier regression and many-outlier regression, like other outlier tasks, focus on the model's ability to learn to ignore dummy vectors, either by the fact that the $\bvec x_i \in \bvec w^{\perp}$, or by the fact that $\bvec y_i$ is a vector instead of a zero-padded scalar value.
+This explicitly requires the models to look at previous input sequences and discover the properties that distinguish the dummy vectors from training examples while learning the class of functions the training prompt represents.

-For orthogonal-outlier regression task with a relatively short sequence length of 101 (see \cref{tab:summary_of_tasks} for task descriptions), Mamba performs on par with Transformer, as seen in \cref{fig:ortho_result}.
-Interestingly, for many-outlier regression where we test on a sequence length of 512 and 90\% all-ones replacement, Mamba significantly outperforms Transformers.
-This is also in line with what \citet{Gu2023mamba} report, in which Mamba fares better for the induction task for long sequence lengths.
-These two results indicate that Mamba has no significant issue with filtering out unnecessary information, while retaining the ability to learn linear regression in-context.
+For orthogonal-outlier regression task with a relatively short sequence length of 101, \new{Mamba does not perform as well as Transformer given the same total FLOPs, though its learns significantly better than S4} (\cref{fig:ortho_result}).
+However, for many-outlier regression where we train on a sequence length of 512 and 90\% all-ones replacement, \new{Mamba outperforms Transformers, especially in terms of its out-of-distribution (OOD) accuracy where we evaluate each model on clean sequences with no outliers at all.
+Recurrent models, such as S4 and Mamba, seem to generalize well in such OOD regime when the data is contaminated with many identical outlier vectors.} This is also in line with what \citet{Gu2023mamba} reports: Mamba fares better in retrieval tasks of long sequence lengths \new{with a single retrieval key}.
+These results indicate that Mamba has no significant issue with filtering out unnecessary information, while retaining the ability to learn linear regression in-context.